 1 – Preheat oven to 350°F.

-2 – Shake flour in oven bag; place in large roasting pan at least 2 inches deep.
-To reduce having the turkey stick to the bag, spray inside of bag with nonstick spray.
+2 – Shake flour in oven bag; place in a large roasting pan at least 2 inches deep.
+To reduce having the turkey stick to the bag, spray inside of the bag with nonstick spray.

-3 – Chop onions, celery and carrots and place in oven bag.
+3 – Chop onions, celery and carrots, and place in oven bag.
 Rub softened butter liberally all over turkey.
 Sprinkle salt, garlic pepper, thyme, and sage all over turkey (inside too!).

 4 – Place turkey in oven bag on top of vegetables.
 Close oven bag with nylon tie; cut six 1/2- inch slits in top.
 I recommend inserting a meat thermometer through slit in bag into the turkey to monitor cooking temperature.
-Tuck ends of bag in pan, careful that bag is not overhanging pan.
+Tuck ends of bag in the pan, careful that bag is not overhanging pan.

-5 – Bake approximately 2 1/2 to 3 hours or until meat thermometer reads 165°F. Note: I allow a little more time so that I can brown the top of the bird to a beautiful, golden color.
+5 – Bake approximately 2 1/2 to 3 hours or until a meat thermometer reads 165°F. Note: I allow a little more time so that I can brown the top of the bird to a beautiful, golden color.
 Don’t be afraid to use your broiler at the very end, if necessary.
 Just don’t walk away from it if you do.

-7 – Allow turkey to stand in bag for 15 minutes before opening and carvings.
+7 – Allow turkey to stand in the bag for 15 minutes before opening and carvings.
 Reserve bag liquid for gravy.